 Today, there are 13 prisons in New York City.
 Find a prison near you!

 1. The Tombs

-The granite structure of The Tombs shown above was the second to sit on its site (original at top of article), built in 1902.
+The granite structure of The Tombs shown above was the second to sit on its site built in 1902.
 The complex was also known as the New York Halls of Justice and House of Detention.
 The granite was reused from Bridewell Prison next to City Hall.
 In 1941, the prison was replaced by a 15-story tower across the street, now known as the Manhattan Detention Complex.

 A New York-based lawyer describes The Tombs, in its current state, to Untapped Cities “Deep underground, with stale air and bright florescent lights, the cells in the Tombs are dreary, suffocating and sleepless places.
 During the approximately 24 hours that the accused are held there, they can expect a gross sandwich, shared bathroom with no stall, and 30 cellmates ranging from the dangerous to the innocent in various states of despair.”